Depending on the type of work you do, being productive and remaining motivated throughout the day might be a challenging task.

 Everyone needs a break and there’s no human being that can be productive all day long.

-Giving your mind a break by taking a walk, doing some exercise, taking a power nap, or meditating can enhance your productivity and prevent you from experiencing overload or work burnout.
+Giving your mind a break by taking a walk, doing some exercise, taking a power nap, or meditating can enhance your productivity and prevent you from experiencing an overload of work burnout.

 In fact, taking short breaks is considered one of the top things that can boost productivity.